readthedocs/readthedocs.org/docs/issue-labels.rst

 *Status: stale*
     A issue is stale if it there has been no activity on it for 90 days.
-Once a issue is determined to be stale, it will be closed in 7 days unless there is activity on the issue.
+Once a issue is determined to be stale, it will be closed after 2 weeks unless there is activity on the issue.

 *Support*
     Questions that needs answering but do not require code changes or issues